dominicaq/cprogramming/README.md

 # C Programming Fall 2018

 ## Crack 2 & 3
 These projects perform the same function but are different in efficentcy, the main goal is to find the non hashed version of a password in the hash file using a large dictionary of words and hashing them to find matches.
-(Hashes are MD5)
+(Hashes are in MD5)

 Crack3 uses structs, qsort, and bsearch O(logn)